opensearch-project/OpenSearch/IDENTITY_ROADMAP.md

 ### Internal Identity Provider

-- [Complexity 2] In memory
+- [Complexity 2] Create basis in memory user store for username/password based authentication
-- [Complexity 3] Persistently stored
+- [Complexity 3] Persistently store the users across the cluster in a way that is keep consistent

 ### Creation of Subject

-[Complexity 3]
+[Complexity 3] Allow creation of subjects for system processes or by users to run on their behalf

 ### Authorization

-- [Complexity 2] Registration of permissions
+- [Complexity 2] Registration of permissions from all permissions sources in core
 - [Complexity 5] Registration of permissions for extension/plugins
-- [Complexity 2] Subject -> List of permissions
+- [Complexity 2] Have a process where from a Subject a list of permissions is generated so they can be checked
-- [Complexity 3] New permissions model
+- [Complexity 3] Design the permissions model and any potential changes.
+Notability existing permissions based on action names will be on deprecation path
-- [Complexity 8] Permission name schema
+- [Complexity 8] For the new permission come up with a structured naming convention building blocks, such as {SourceName}{ResourceName}{ActionVerb} -> Ad.Detector.Create.
+Additionally come up with a 'blessed' list of action verbs to prevent http methods from being used as action names.
-- [Complexity 2] Rename core permissions
+- [Complexity 2] With the new naming convention create updated names for all core permissions
-- [Complexity 8] Rename plugin permissions (OOB?)
-- [Complexity 2] Where does evaluation happen for FGAC?
+- [Complexity 2] Confirm evaluation of permissions for Actions happen in
-- [Complexity 2] Grant permissions to a subject
+- [Complexity 2] Grant permissions to a subject, through the identity provider

 ### Http Basic Auth

 [Complexity 3]
+Support basic username/password authentication

 ## Out of Band